codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 popd
 ```

 Create a user for building LFS.
 You can use any username that you prefer.
-For simplicity, assume that the username is lfs in this post.
+Assume that the username is **lfs** in this post.
 You can use the following commands to create the user and set up its environment:

 ```bash
 sudo groupadd lfs